^

 HOW DO I HAVE THIS INITIATED AT OUR INSTITUTION

-Once your institution has the relevant update, please speak to your Epic analyst about adding the “Prostate Cancer Radiation Therapy” Care Plan (the Epic specific name is “Project 288814 Prostate Cancer Care Companion”).
-This will be an available package as part of a “Turbocharger” (this is a term that should be familiar to the Epic analyst).
-Please read the “MyChart Care Companion Care Plan Catalog” section about this Prostate Cancer Radiation Therapy care plan.
+If your institution is already live or is installing Epic software on a version prior to August 2025, please speak to your Epic analyst about adding the “Prostate Cancer Radiation Therapy” Care Plan (the Epic specific name is “Project 288814 Prostate Cancer Care Companion”) or “Breast Cancer Radiation Therapy” Care Plan (the Epic specific name is “Project 288814 Breast Cancer Care Companion”).
+These will be an available “Turbocharger package” (this is a term that should be familiar to the Epic analyst).
+Please read the “MyChart Care Companion Care Plan Catalog” section on Epic’s Galaxy documentation portal about the Prostate Cancer Radiation Therapy care plan and the Breast Cancer Radiation Therapy care plan.

-The Prostate Cancer Care Companion is designed to be used by users in its standard implementation but may require some adjustments to ensure it works for any particular institution’s workflow.
+The Care Companions are designed to be used by users in their standard implementation but may require some adjustments to ensure it works for any particular institution’s workflow.

 Initiation